poezio/slixmpp/docs/api/xmlstream/stanzabase.rst

 .. seealso::
     :ref:`create-stanza-interfaces`.

-Because the :mod:`~sleekxmpp.xmlstream.stanzabase` module was developed as part of an `XMPP <http://xmpp.org>`_ library, these chunks of XML are referred to as :term:`stanzas <stanza>`, and in SleekXMPP we refer to a subclass of :class:`ElementBase` which defines the interfaces needed for interacting with a given :term:`stanza` a :term:`stanza object`.
+Because the :mod:`~slixmpp.xmlstream.stanzabase` module was developed as part of an `XMPP <http://xmpp.org>`_ library, these chunks of XML are referred to as :term:`stanzas <stanza>`, and in Slixmpp we refer to a subclass of :class:`ElementBase` which defines the interfaces needed for interacting with a given :term:`stanza` a :term:`stanza object`.